Yuki Shimoda

 Yuki Shimoda (August 10, 1921 – May 21, 1981) was an American actor best known for his starring role as Ko Wakatsuki in the NBC movie of the week Farewell to Manzanar in 1976.

+Career

 He also co-starred in the 1960s television series Johnny Midnight (39 episodes), with Edmond O'Brien.
 He was a star of movies, early television, and the stage.
 His Broadway stage credits include Auntie Mame with Rosalind Russell (and its subsequent film adaptation), and Pacific Overtures, a musical written by Stephen Sondheim and directed by Harold Prince.

 During World War II, following the signing of Executive Order 9066, Shimoda was incarcerated to the Tule Lake War Relocation Center.
-Following his release, he relocated to Chicago where taught Japanese at the University of Chicago and received a degree in accounting from Northwestern University.
+Following his release, he relocated to Chicago where he taught Japanese at the University of Chicago and received a degree in accounting from Northwestern University.
 He also worked as a dancer with the Chicago Opera Company.

 Shimoda died of cancer May 21, 1981, at the UCLA Medical Center in Los Angeles.